toniovi/fundamentals-of-dbt/README.md

 ## Build the BI platform with Evidence
 > create-reports-with-evidence

 Evidence is an open-source, code-first BI platform.
 It integrates beautifully with dbt and DuckDB, and lets analysts author version-controlled, literate data products with Markdown and SQL.
-Like the other steps, it's configured to run via the task runner with `task bi`, but you can also run it manually with:
+To install an run the Evidence server:
 ```shell
 cd create-reports-with-evidence
 npm install # install the dependencies